dagraham/etm-dgraham/README.md

 ## Someday

-Someday items grouped and sorted by the last modified datetime
+Someday items grouped and sorted by the last modified datetime.

 ## Index